Income Tax Filing Due Date Extended – A.Y. 2018-19

 - As per the provision of this section, even for one day delay in filing ITR, the assessee became subject to an additional cost of Rs 1000 or Rs 5000.

-- Additional fee would be very harsh for an assessee who filing of ROI is delayed due to genuine reasons or for assessee having refund or having nil tax liability at the time of filing ITR.
+- An additional fee would be very harsh for an assessee who filing of ROI is delayed due to genuine reasons or for assessee having refund or having nil tax liability at the time of filing ITR.

 - Many of the assessees may not even be aware of these fees under section 234F.

-- Paying additional fee under section 234F may discourage the assessees from filing ITR after the prescribed date due to incurrence of additional cost of filing ITR form which will be in addition to interest payable under section 234A for delayed filing of ITR.
+- Paying additional fee under section 234F may discourage the assessees from filing ITR after the prescribed date due to incurrence of the additional cost of filing ITR form which will be in addition to interest payable under Section 234A for delayed filing of ITR.

 Natural Calamities – Issues with Internet connectivity